carstenlebek/shopify-node-app-starter/README.md

 This is a starter template for embedded shopify apps based on the [shopify cli node app](https://github.com/Shopify/shopify-app-node).

+Contributions to create the perfect shopify app boilerplate are very welcome! 🤩

 ## Changes to the default Shopify node app starter

 - Updated dependencies (@apollo/client instead of react-apollo, react 17, next.js 12, polaris 7)